 How to Implement Customizability Responsibly

 Keep it Cosmetic

 A way to avoid many potential problems is to keep the customizability purely cosmetic.
 But even here you have to be careful as not all products need to be personalized.
-There are so many products in our lives that if all of them would be clamoring for our attention by having a custom looks, we would be overwhelmed very quickly.
+If all of the products in our lives would be asking for our opinion on how the should look and function, we would be quickly become overwhelmed.

 I think the Apple Watch is a great recent example of a highly customizable product where the user experience is never impacted in any significant way by the configuration you have.
 It is also a product that really benefits from customizability as it aims at replacing the watch, one of the most personal possessions for many people.

 For a product where you want to allow customizability that affects usability it is important that all of the different options available are useful for someone.
 A no-brainer really, yet this can be a difficult rule to follow as the possibility space grows exponentially when you allow new features to be configured.